Europe is not uniting as we once thought it would. How does this affect our interpretation of the prophecies?

 The European Union stepped closer to fielding a common army when it revitalized the Western European Union to protect its interests.

-The church has predicted a united Europe for decades, but it seems just as far off as ever.
-Richard Ritenbaugh explains that humanly, Europe will never unite—it will take "a strong hand from someplace"!
+The church has predicted a united Europe, but it seems just as far off as ever.
+If Europe is ever to unite, it will take 'a strong hand from someplace.'

 Scripture prophesies that the Beast's empire will subjugate 'the whole earth.'
 But if we are waiting for the entire globe to be conquered, we will be deceived.